Skip to content

 The famous Rialto Market can be spotted during the chase scene as Frank walks on the roofs of several houses, reaching the Rialto Market.

-The scene featuring the office of the Italian police is inside the beautiful Marciana Library, in St. Mark’s Square.
-While the Ball Feast takes place in the Scuola Grande Di Santa Maria Della Misericordia, a beautiful ancient building.
+The scene featuring the Italian police office is inside the beautiful Marciana Library in St. Mark’s Square.
+At the same time, the Ball Feast takes place in the Scuola Grande Di Santa Maria Della Misericordia, a beautiful ancient building.

-As for the Interpol’s Headquarters, they were set up in the Arsenale Di Venezia, where many of Venice’s ships were built in the past.
+Interpol’s Headquarters were set up in the Arsenale Di Venezia, where many of Venice’s ships were built in the past.

 Roman Holiday: The Golden Age